CodeOfArdonia/SongsOfWar/README.md

 - `Litematica`: SoW Mod provide shrine schematic for it.
 - `Max Health Fix`: Fix Ardoni Origin health problem.
 - `Origins`: SoW Mod provide new origins for it.
+- `Reforge Stone`: SoW Mod add reforge stones depend on this.
 - `Tips`: SoW Mod provide quotes for it.

 ## License